lynxoskar/ai_2025/outline.md

 - ideas have been around.
 Deep learing and neuralnets are old ideas.
 - But the enablers  - hardware - attention is all you need paper tranformers - big corpus of information made it happen

-- is it the big ideas that have changed or is it environment - example guns germs and steel; "writing have been around for long, but only when everybody reads it makes sence for a gutenberg revolution"
+- is it the big ideas that have changed or is it environment - example guns germs and steel; "writing have been around for long, but only when enouogh people reads it makes sence for a gutenberg revolution"

 - leeds to current day.
 This is macro scale, what does that mean for lynx in a microscale.
 Need enablers, need to create oportunitites for radical change.
 Data - Innovation - Trust

 - replacement vs augmentation

-### line of thougth - impact
+### line of thougth - impact and realisaitons
 """“The future is already here – it's just not evenly distributed.”
 ― William Gibson"""
 - not.
 Andrej Karpathey of its every mans hand atm